- First Grade

 Religious School Registration

-First graders focus on al shlosha devarim: The world is sustained on three things: Torah, avodah prayer), and gimilut chasadim acts of loving-kindness).
+First graders focus on al shlosha devarim: The world is sustained by three things: Torah, avodah (prayer), and gimilut chasadim (acts of loving-kindness).
 Students begin to learn Torah stories, and having learned about God in PreK/Kindergarten, they learn how to talk to God through prayer.
-They also learn how they can repair the world through acts of tzedakah.
+They also learn how they can repair the world through acts of gimilut chasadim and tzedakah.

-Having matured three years since second grade, our fifth graders have another opportunity to study Israel, along with learning some Yiddish, Jewish culture, and modern Jewish history.
+Having matured three years since second grade, our fifth graders have another opportunity to study Israel.
 They also look at what it means to be created B’tzelem Elohim—in the Image of God—and how it impacts the way we see ourselves and the way we treat others.

 Seventh graders focus on two topics: the how to’s of the Jewish holidays and a comparison between traditional and liberal Judaism.
 They study each holiday and learn about both home and synagogue observance.
 In addition, they look at the differences between traditional and liberal Jews in both holiday and general Jewish observance.
 Finally, they are asked to consider how they would like personally to practice Judaism.

 Eighth and Ninth Grade — YES (Youth Enrichment Studies)

 During these two years students attend eight different classes.
 They are: